keu/docs/astro/airflow-email-notifications.md

 ### Integrate with SendGrid

-[SendGrid](https://sendgrid.com/) is an email delivery service that you can use to configure Airflow alerts.
+[SendGrid](https://sendgrid.com/) is an email delivery service that you can use to configure Airflow notifications.
 A free SendGrid account grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that.
-This should be enough emails for most alerting use cases.
+This should be enough emails for most notification use cases.

 1. [Create a SendGrid account](https://signup.sendgrid.com).
 Be prepared to disclose some standard information about yourself and your organization.

 2. [Verify a Single Sender Identity](https://sendgrid.com/docs/ui/sending-email/sender-verification/).
-Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astro.
-The email address you verify here is used as the sender for your Airflow alert emails.
+Because you're sending emails for only internal administrative purposes, a single sender identity is sufficient for integrating with Astro.
+The email address you verify here sends your Airflow notification emails.

 3. Create a Sendgrid API key.
 In SendGrid, go to **Email API** > **Integration Guide**.
 Follow the steps to generate a new API key using SendGrid's Web API and cURL.